Business & Brands

 Nike started out as a running shoe manufacturer, long before it ventured into casual shoes and apparel.
 As co-founder Phil Knight explains, “we just tried to get our shoes on the feet of runners… we thought the world stopped and started in the lab and everything revolved around the product.”

-When the brand pursued a DTC model, and ended hundreds of long term partnerships with retailers, it quickly realised the importance of mass distribution: many light buyers couldn’t find Nike in their usual stores and so didn’t buy them.
+When the brand pursued a DTC model, and ended hundreds of long term partnerships with retailers, it quickly realised the importance of mass distribution: many light buyers couldn’t find Nike products in their usual stores and simply didn’t buy them.
 Sales declined 8% in 2024.

 Nurofen contains exactly the same chemical as ibuprofen, but can be seven times as expensive.
 When it comes to pain relief, we assume expensive products must be better.

 OnlyFans pays out $7 billion to its content creators, but the split is far from even.
-As Tom Hollands notes, the top 1% of accounts make 33% of all the money and the top 10% of accounts make 73% of all the money.
+The top 1% of accounts make 33% of all the money and the top 10% of accounts make 73%.

 According to John Foley, then CEO of Peloton, “in the very, very early days, we charged $1,200 for the Peloton bike for the first couple of months.
 And what turned out happening is we heard from customers that the bike must be poorly built if you’re charging $1,200 for it.
 We charged $2,000 dollars for it, and sales increased, because people said, ‘Oh, it must be a quality bike.’”